frodobuf/frodobuf/README.md

 ## How is this different from widl/wapc?

-1. The source language (MIDL) is a near-subset of protobuf.
+1. The source language (MIDL) is based on a subset of protobuf.
 See [Changes from protobuf](ChangesFromProtobuf.md) for details.

 2. Intermediate Schema